Biodiversity in agriculture

-Background
+Biodiversity is the measure of biotic and abiotic diversity in an ecosystem, described by heterogeneity.
+The loss of biodiversity in agriculture has been an increasing issue since the global increase of food demands and success of popular crops.
+This loss of heterogeneity declines species biodiversity on agricultural lands.
+Biodiversity in agriculture is essential in providing ecosystem services, which conserves biodiversity while providing agricultural services.

+Biodiversity loss

 Agriculture creates a conflict over the use of land between wildlife and humans.
-Land use for agriculture has been a driving force in creating biodiversity loss.
-An increase in the amount of pasture and crop land over the last few hundred years has led to the rapid loss of natural habitats.
-The Food and Agriculture Organization of the United Nations estimates that more than 40% of earth’s land surface is currently used for agriculture.
+Land use for agriculture has been a driving force in creating biodiversity loss An increase in the amount of pasture and crop land over the last few hundred years has led to the rapid loss of natural habitats.
+The Food and Agriculture Organization of the United Nations estimates that more than 40% of Earth's land surface is currently used for agriculture.
 Because so much land has been converted to agriculture, habitat loss is recognized as the driving force in biodiversity loss.
 A decline in farmland biodiversity can be traced to changes in farming practices and increased agricultural intensity.
 Nonetheless, according to the FAO, "biodiversity is just as important on farms and in fields as it is in deep river valleys or mountain cloud forests".
 In recent years, the world has acknowledged the value of biodiversity through treaties formed, such as in the 1992 Convention on Biological Diversity.